-If you’ve got tax debt, you’ve come to the right place.
+If you’ve got tax debt, you’ve probably wondered, How much do tax relief companies cost?
+Well, you’ve come to the right place.

 You may have been struggling with your tax debt for months or years, or maybe you just got your first letter from the IRS.
 In either case, dealing with the IRS can be a stressful, frightening, and overwhelming situation with which you wish you’d never gotten yourself involved in the first place.